Skip to main content

 The instruments used in the NAEP civics assessment are composed of blocks of cognitive items from the previous NAEP assessments, as well as blocks that are newly developed for the current assessment.
 Administering the same blocks of items across years allows for the reporting of trends in civics performance.
 At the same time, developing new items makes it possible to release some items for public use.
 In some assessment years, one or more blocks at each grade are released to the public and can be accessed via the NAEP Questions Tool.

 The NAEP civics framework and specifications documents guide the item development efforts.
-The 2018 framework is the same framework that was first developed for the 1998 NAEP civics assessment, as this continuity enables the reporting of student achievement trends over time.
+The same framework that has guided assessment development since 1998 was used to guide the development of the 2018 and 2022 digitally based assessments, as this continuity enables the reporting of student achievement trends over time.

-Assessment items are written by NAEP item development staff and teachers from across the country.
+Assessment items are written by NAEP item development staff.
 All assessment materials are reviewed by members of the Civics Standing Committee, as well as other specialists in education and assessment development.
-The cognitive items are assembled into blocks containing a range of questions covering five civics content areas:
+The cognitive items are assembled into blocks containing a range of questions.
+Following approval from the National Center for Education Statistics (NCES), the blocks are packaged as digital test forms for digital delivery of the assessment.

 See what the NAEP civics assessment measures for more information.